uwplse/analytics-data/changes/benchmarks.md

 3. In [5.18.28.1-2](https://github.com/uwplse/analytics-data/commit/428960451de13bf138d880371b268f9243bd0775#diff-173bdb1576f0b722cd01570dda7d0ef6),
 the user modifies two fields of the record `EpsilonLogic`: `evalEqTrue` and `evalEqFalse`.

-### 5.19 (start time: 2019-08-12 18:28:59.48, relevant changes: 41)
+### 5.19 (start time: 2019-08-12 18:28:59.48, relevant changes: 44)

+1. As seen in 5.([18.29](https://github.com/uwplse/analytics-data/blob/fbae602cf8eb85e5ff89195034fd80529d27e124/diffs-annotated-with-times/5/user-5-session-18.v)-[19.0](https://github.com/uwplse/analytics-data/blob/5e53d111a38bb3dd9bcb46ae675774eed053d970/diffs-annotated-with-times/5/user-5-session-19.v)).1-3 ([diff](https://www.diffchecker.com/ByDlZAJU)), the user starts
+by renaming `simplify` to `identity` and `simplify_correct` to `identity_correct`.
+The user also adds a new field to `EpsilonLogic`.

-1. The user starts by continuing to modify `EpsilonLogic` in [5.19.5.1](https://github.com/uwplse/analytics-data/commit/2894ba5928f7fe963c8a1d8d2b31fb5cd3858df7#diff-86d76448a54765ff094f8c80cd8be3a0), this time starting with `evalChoose`.
+2. The user then continues to modify `EpsilonLogic` in [5.19.5.1](https://github.com/uwplse/analytics-data/commit/2894ba5928f7fe963c8a1d8d2b31fb5cd3858df7#diff-86d76448a54765ff094f8c80cd8be3a0), this time starting with `evalChoose`.

-2. The user extends `EpsilonLogic` with a new field `evalPlus` in [5.19.5-7.1](https://github.com/uwplse/analytics-data/compare/2894ba5928f7fe963c8a1d8d2b31fb5cd3858df7..49ad0ac21d49dac8454385945fdf5e2cfb9abf90), then with `evalMinus` and `evalTimes` in [5.19.7-8.1-2](https://github.com/uwplse/analytics-data/commit/08436be993b76fa3b4f9e8673acc78fbb12d79d1#diff-86d76448a54765ff094f8c80cd8be3a0).
+3. The user extends `EpsilonLogic` with a new field `evalPlus` in [5.19.5-7.1](https://github.com/uwplse/analytics-data/compare/2894ba5928f7fe963c8a1d8d2b31fb5cd3858df7..49ad0ac21d49dac8454385945fdf5e2cfb9abf90), then with `evalMinus` and `evalTimes` in [5.19.7-8.1-2](https://github.com/uwplse/analytics-data/commit/08436be993b76fa3b4f9e8673acc78fbb12d79d1#diff-86d76448a54765ff094f8c80cd8be3a0).

-3. Next, the user makes the changes to `Term` seen in Figure 6 on the left.
+4. Next, the user makes the changes to `Term` seen in Figure 6 on the left.
 This happens over several commits.
 First, in [5.19.24.1-7](https://github.com/uwplse/analytics-data/commit/8fc49439bcfc887ee2493d9562bd212b2bd1a2bf#diff-86d76448a54765ff094f8c80cd8be3a0), the user extends `Term` with constructors `Bool`, `And`, `Or`, `Not`, `Implies`, and `If`.
 The user also moves the `Int` constructor down below `Int`.

-4. The user then removes the constructor `Implies` from `Term` in [5.19.25.1](https://github.com/uwplse/analytics-data/commit/0e679efd22f7ae6447c8fc5641090a5427240602#diff-86d76448a54765ff094f8c80cd8be3a0).
+5. The user then removes the constructor `Implies` from `Term` in [5.19.25.1](https://github.com/uwplse/analytics-data/commit/0e679efd22f7ae6447c8fc5641090a5427240602#diff-86d76448a54765ff094f8c80cd8be3a0).

-5. To wrap up the change to `Term`, the user fixes a mistake in `Not` in [5.19.26.1](https://github.com/uwplse/analytics-data/commit/a282a80381cd7c89faea21c63af3887fb2a86537).
+6. To wrap up the change to `Term`, the user fixes a mistake in `Not` in [5.19.26.1](https://github.com/uwplse/analytics-data/commit/a282a80381cd7c89faea21c63af3887fb2a86537).
 This is most likely due to a the attempt at extending `EpsilonLogic` in [5.19.23-26.1-16](https://github.com/uwplse/analytics-data/compare/ff27a314a04df3b8ec56090bff68c3060923a658..a282a80381cd7c89faea21c63af3887fb2a86537),